48. Straight On, Then Right For The Heretics: INFERNO, Canto IX, Lines 107 - 133

 The burning sarcophagi of the heretics, just inside the walls of Dis.

-Finally, we're done with the fifth circle of hell, with the wrathful (and the sullen) and all that happens before the gates of Dis.
+Finally, we're done with the fifth circle of hell—that is, with the wrathful, the sullen, and all that happens before the gates of Dis.

 Curiously, we're also done with the seven deadly sins as a structuring device for INFERNO.
 We now follow our pilgrim and Virgil into the sixth circle, not of envy, pride, or sloth, but of heresy.

-We've come to a circle of hell that proves a bit hard to figure out.
+We've come to a circle of hell that proves hard to figure out.
 Why heresy?
 And why here?

 Consider underwriting some of the many fees associated with hosting, licensing, streaming, and editing this work by using the PayPal button below.